Frymburk: Sights

 The main landmark of Frymburk is the Church of Saint Bartholomew.
 It was built in 1277.
 In 1530, it was rebuilt in the late Gothic style and had to be renovated from 1649 to 1652 due to the Swedish attack.
 The tower was rebuilt in 1870.
 The interior of the church is in the Baroque style.

 Frymburk's central square used to be the market square and was turned into a park after the great fire of 1856.
-Since the late 16th and early 17th century an artificial stream fed from the Podhorský stream flows through the square.
+Since the late 16th and early 17th century, an artificial stream fed from the stream Podhorský potok flows through the square.
 While the two streams were linked by a canal, the water is now led through a hose.
-In the square there is a well, which is presumed to date back to 1676 and is being fed from the stream.
+On the square there is a well, which is presumed to date back to 1676 and is being fed from the stream.
 Furthermore, there is a pillory made of stone of about 5 m height with the inscription "1651".
 It replaced a wooden pillory that had been destroyed by the Swedes.
 The most obvious sight in the square though is the monument for Adalbert Stifter, who frequently used to visit Frymburk because of his lover Fanny Greipl.